Portugal Travel Guide

 Food and drink in Portugal

 While in Portugal you can enjoy delicious food matched with excellent local wines at very reasonable prices.
 Alongside famous dishes like Piri Piri chicken, you’ll find local favourites such as fresh sardines cooked on an open air grill, bacalhau (salted cod, cooked in several ways), caldo verde soup (the ultimate comfort food, involving potatoes, kale and local sausage), slow-cooked Alentejano pork and the soft sheep's-milk cheese Queijoda Serra.
 Vinho Verde is a refreshing, slightly sparkling white wine which is light in alcohol and a perfect match for grilled fish, while wines from Portugal’s Douro Valley as well as the Dão and Alentejo regions are world-renowned.
 Don’t miss the famous little custard tarts called Pasteis de Nata.
-These deliciously soft, sweet tarts are practically a cult in Lisbon, where they originated in the Monastery of Jerónimos and are baked to this day in the legendary Pastéis de Belém bakery and café, using a recipe that has been a secret since 1837.
+These deliciously soft, sweet tarts are practically a cult in Lisbon, where they originated in the Monastery of Jerónimos and are baked to this day in the legendary Pastéis d

 Portugal Travel Guide FAQs